 Home

 Griffinia liboniana - the "mini Worsleya"

-Griffinia is easy to grow.
-Optimal temperatures are between 60 and 90° F (15-33°C).
-The plant will go dormant if exposed to frost, but it's best to protect it from all frost.
+This Griffinia is very easy to grow.
+Optimal temperatures are between 60 and 90 degrees F (15-33 degrees C).
+It will go dormant if exposed to frost, but i recommend protecting it from temperatures near freezing.
 Fortunately it grows great indoors as a houseplant.
-Just keep it in a 4-6" pot in rich, well-draining potting soil that's kept evenly moist (but not soggy).
+It does well in a small pot in fertile, well-draining soil.
+A typical soil mix is 3 parts potting soil to 2 parts perlite or coarse sand.
+Keep the soil evenly moist (but not soggy) and feed it like a typical houseplant.
 In the wild, it grows under dense forest cover, so it is happiest in bright shade.
 Protect it from prolonged sun exposure.
-You'll be surprised how low-maintenance this plant is.
-Over about 40% humidity is recommended.
+You'll be surprised how easy and low-maintenance this plant is!
+Over about 40% humidity is best.

+Home